OceanStreamIO/iotedge-echosounder/README.md

     pip install requirements.txt

-Before running create a folderfor processed data.
+Before running create a folder for processed data.

     mkdir /app/procdata

-It send all processd files there (this is from iotedge behavior).
+It sends all processd files there (this is from iotedge behavior).
-The processing module can be used standalone by calling:
+The processing module can be used stand-alone by calling:

     python echosounder_processor.py <directory_path>

-Where directory_path point to a folder with raw echosounder files.
+Where directory_path points to a folder with raw echosounder files.